 All you need to know about caching for serverless applications

-Caching is still VERY relevant
+Caching is still VERY relevant.

 Yes, Lambda auto-scales by traffic.
 But it has limits.
+It takes time to reach your peak throughput.

-Which means, it’ll take you 18 minutes to reach a peak throughput of 10k concurrent executions.
 This is not a problem if your traffic is either very stable or follows the bell curve so there are no sudden spikes.

-Caching improves response time as it cuts out unnecessary roundtrips.
 In the case of serverless, this also translates to cost savings as most of the technologies we use are pay-per-use.
+So, fewer requests directly translate to cost savings from requests that we didn’t have to process.

 Where should you implement caching?